gitknul/analytics-essentials/doc/mixpanel_setup.md

 ## Mixpanel users

 Mixpanel events can be attached to a user.
 This is done in the backend on user login, see [FHMixpanelBundle](https://github.com/freshheads/FHMixpanelBundle) for more information.

+### Reset user
+The device_id is stored in a cookie, so when the user logs out, the cookie should be reset.
+Otherwise, when another user logs in on the same device, the device_id is linked to two users which is not allowed.

 When using JWT tokens for authentication the token can become invalid at any time.
 This means that the user can become anonymous at any time.
 When the user becomes anonymous, the frontend should also reset the user in mixpanel.